Should Jambalaya Be Thick or Soupy?

 In the end, the debate of thick jambalaya versus soupy jambalaya comes down to personal preference.
 Some prefer the heartiness of a thick jambalaya, while others enjoy the lighter consistency of a soupy jambalaya.
 Ultimately, it’s up to the individual to decide which version they prefer based on their palate and taste preferences.

-See also How do you cook rice on induction?
+See also How do you clean a gas rice cooker?

 Conclusion